Common Sense Home Subscription Confirmed

 How do you know who to trust?

-We have lived on our northeast Wisconsin homestead for nearly 20 years, transforming an abandoned pasture into a thriving homestead.
+We have lived on our northeast Wisconsin homestead for over 20 years, transforming an abandoned pasture into a thriving homestead.
 We’ve combined old and new to become more self-reliant, producing our own electricity and most of our food.

 Welcome to Common Sense Home! - flowers next to front door